hanabi/hanabi.github.io/README.md

 ### The Stacked Finesse

 * If a player has been *Finessed*, then their *Finesse Position* moves right one slot, exactly like if the blind card was clued.
 (This is a similar concept to how the chop moves left one slot when a player is *Chop Moved*.)
-* If ANOTHER *Finesse* is performed on the person who has already been *Finessed*, it is stacking a 2nd *Finesse* on top of the first, and they are expected to blind-play the new *Finesse Position* card.
+* If ANOTHER *Finesse* is performed on the player who has already been *Finessed*, it is stacking a 2nd *Finesse* on top of the first, and they are expected to blind-play the new *Finesse Position* card.
 * However, because of the possibility of *Layered Finesses*, players should always blind-play their cards in order from left to right (and not jump ahead).
 * In rare cases, players can determine that a *Layered Finesse* was impossible (due to negative clues or some other piece of context).
 In this situation, if the play order of the cards does not matter, players should always "jump ahead" and play the second card to demonstrate to the team that they "got" both *Finesses*.